Nikhilwarge1999/Implementing-ANN/README.md

 ## Future Work
 - Improve model performance using hyperparameter tuning.
 - Integrate additional features for better predictions.
-- Deploy the application on a cloud platform (e.g., AWS, Azure, or Heroku).
+- Deploy the application on a cloud platform .

 ---